 Bonus fun fact

 Steampunk Selfie took 165 hours to make.
 Leap of Faith, on the other hand, took 151.
 The smaller quilt took more time to make than the larger quilt, despite all the extra re-designing and stitching and overall bigger size.
-How is that possible, do you ask?
+How is that possible?

 The reason has to do with the design.
 Of the 165 hours I spent on Steampunk Selfie, 100 of those hours were design time, before I even looked at a piece of fabric.
 It's a complicated picture, and it took a very long time for me to get the perspective drawn correctly.
 Even though it's much smaller than Leap of Faith, it has twice as many pieces per square inch as Leap of Faith, and each of those pieces needed to have overlap added and get organized for Cricut cutting.